 The scammer will typically present a long story about why a home is for rent and avoid responding to detailed questions from the prospect.
 Despite attempts to see the property, the scammer will explain that the home must rent site-unseen due to their current long-distance living situation.
 The scam continues by agreeing to provide the prospect with keys once a wire transfer has been made for the security deposit and first month’s rent.

 Wire transfers through companies like Western Union or MoneyGram are untraceable and non-refundable, which is why they are preferred by scammers and should be a HUGE red flag to prospects.

-Rental scammers try to include detail , mentions lawyers or agents and added security measures, like address verification, to build trust and authority with their victim.
-At the same time they remain vague and distant about property specifics or reasons for not accepting alternative forms of payment.
+Rental scammers try to include detail, mention lawyers or agents, and added security measures, like address verification, to build trust and authority with their victim.
+At the same time, they remain vague and distant about property specifics or reasons for not accepting alternative forms of payment.

 Some scams are cookie cutter with the same property being posted at multiple locations around the country and the exact same emails being sent to prospects.

 - Check out this one former real estate agent’s experience trying to catch a rental scammer in the act, and see the extent of how instant scammers are and how easy it might be to fall for it if you do not know which signs to watch out for.

 Other rental scams that target tenants can be more in-depth and actually involve con artists presenting themselves as a landlord and showing vacant properties to collect security deposits and rent in cash and then disappearing, like one woman in New York that even received working keys to a unit that she had no claim to after forking over lots of money.